Graduate Classes

 Class mentors: Prof. Dr. Marco García García & Apl.
 Prof. Dr. Doris Mücke

-Research in class 8 is concerned with linguistic prominence, a central organisational principle in linguistics and cognitive sciences that guides language production and perception.
+Research in class 8 is concerned with linguistic prominence, a central organisational principle in linguistics and cognitive science that guides language production and perception.
 The notion of prominence is investigated in different areas of linguistics: prosody, the interface of morphosyntax and semantics, and in discourse pragmatics.
 The class seeks to advance the theoretical characterisation of prominence as well as to assess prominence through empirical investigation.
-Of further interest is also a comparison of prominence with other structure building principles in language, cognition and culture.
+Of further interest is the comparison of prominence with other structural principles in language, cognition, and culture.
 Class 8 is associated with the Collaborative Research Center 1252 “Prominence in Language”.

 Class 9: “Dynamics of Conventionality (400 - 1550)”